secretGeek/today-i-learned-staging/mercurial/migrate_from_mercurial_to_git.md

 	git log

-## Compare your new repo to your old repo, at file level...
+## Compare your new repo to your old repo, at file level

 How do they compare?